springwolf/springwolf-core/springwolf-plugins/springwolf-stomp-plugin/README.md

 springwolf.docket.servers.stomp.host=localhost:8080
 ```

-The basePackage field must be set with the name of the package containing the classes to be scanned for `@KafkaListener`
+The basePackage field must be set with the name of the package containing the classes to be scanned for `@MessageMapping`
 annotated methods.

 #### Verify